FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Follows you=Indicates that this player is following you.
 Appears on the informative popups that appear when you hover the mouse cursor over players' names.

 %s started following %s=The two %s's are players' names.
 The first %s is the name of the follower, and the second %s is the name of the followed.
-This is one of the sentences that appears in the activity feed on the left-hand side of the "Play" page (http://lichess.org/) after you have started following a player.
+This is one of the sentences that appears in the activity timeline on the left-hand side of the "Play" page (http://lichess.org/) after you have started following a player.

 %s followers=%s is the number of people that follow this player.
 Example: http://lichess.org/@/thibault — as of the time of writing, Thibault has 263 people following him.

 %s following=%s is the number of players this player is following.
 Example: http://lichess.org/@/thibault — as of the time of writing, Thibault is following 81 players.

-More=
+More=Generic message that lets you view more.
+Appears on the left-hand side of http://lichess.org/people, which lets you view a list of connected players.
+Also appears on the activity timeline on the left-hand side of the "Play" page (http://lichess.org/) if there are too many messages in the timeline.
+"More" may be used in other places around Lichess in the future, so please make your translation as generic as possible.

 Member since=Tells how long the player has been a member of lichess.
 Appears on profile pages.
 For example, http://lichess.org/@/thibault has been a member since 2010-11-22.

 Last sign in=The last time a player signed into this account.
 Appears on profile pages.
 Example: http://lichess.org/@/thibault — "Last sign in about 4 hours ago" (as of the time of writing).

 Challenge to a game=Clicking this lets you ask the player to play a game with you, and takes you to the game set-up view.
 Appears on profile pages and popups over player names as a title text (what you see when you hover the mouse over) for the crossed swords symbol.
+Please translate "Challenge" as a verb if possible.
 Example. http://lichess.org/@/thibault.

-Player=
+Player=Clicking on this lets you sort the list of games by player names.
+Appears as a column heading in the list of open games on the "Play" page (http://lichess.org/).

 List=This is one of the two ways of sorting open games on the "Play" page (http://lichess.org/).
 Clicking it presents all games you can join in a list format.

 Graph=This is one of the two ways of sorting open games on the "Play" page (http://lichess.org/).
 Clicking it presents all games you can join on a graph, with x (time) and y (player rating) axes.

-All=
-// what in the Sam Hill is this?
-Searching the source code didn't bring anything up.
-Could it be part of advanced search?

 Less than %s minutes=%s is the number of minutes.
 Ticking this checkbox means that games that last less than 3 minutes will show up in the list of games.
 The sentence appears in the "Filter games" menu, which can be accessed through the "Play" page (http://lichess.org).